joecwallace/joecwallace.github.com/source/_posts/2017-09-28-mvs-minimum-viable-sculpin.md

 Sculpin is the most prominent static site generator written in PHP.
 (I'm mainly making that up, but it *IS* the #1 Google search result right now for "PHP static site generator".)
 The main idea is that you create some templates, write some markdown, generate the site, *et voilà*.

 I've gone down this road multiple times, and it - for me, at least - always ends in frustration.
-The [Get Started](https://sculpin.io/getstarted/) section of the Sculpin documentation suggests using their "Starter Kit", which is a great way to see a bunch of things the first time you attempt to generate your file.
+The [Get Started](https://sculpin.io/getstarted/) section of the Sculpin documentation suggests using their "Starter Kit", which is a great way to see a bunch of things the first time you attempt to generate your site.
 The problem is that I found it overwhelming and difficult to separate the wheat from the chaff, and that (previously) has always ultimately stymied me.

 But now, I've figured it out!
 [This whole site](https://joecwallace.com) - [at the time of this writing](https://github.com/joecwallace/joecwallace.github.com/tree/285bc5d56d20fae636547b40a7f7e4a5235b3aa3) - is the product of 4 directories & 5 files (excluding Composer stuff), and if you don't care about styles at all (a look I like to call "retro-responsive"), you can eliminate 1 folder & 1 file. 💥